Allowing external clients to access DocMoto

 This article shows you how to set security so that you can allow your customer (or clients) restricted access to your DocMoto system.

 This functionality was designed for the following use case.
 Third parties (Clients, Consultants, etc.) requiring permanent access to multiple areas within your DocMoto system.
 As this is browser based especially useful to Windows users.
 For occasional access to a specific area in your DocMoto system, we recommend using DocMoto's secure sharing feature.
 For more information on DocMoto sharing see this article.
-You will also find this video useful.

 The article is going to make use of the "web client" which is only available to users of our hosted or enterprise level products.